 HOMEWORK: Homework problems will be assigned after each section via Webassign.
-Because there are 2 groups per class and some work is done asynchronously, homework sets will be due by midnight on Thursday each week.
-However, you should not wait until Thursday to do the homework.
-We will cover approximately 2 sections each week.
-Both sections will be due on Thursday.
-Do the first section early in the week and the second section by Thursday.
-You should also keep notecards with Theorems, Definitions, sample problems and any other things you think you need to memorize.
+We will cover approximately 2 sections per week.
+You should keep notecards with Theorems, Definitions, sample problems and any other things you think you need to memorize.
 These notecards can be reviewed before each quiz, exam and the final exam.
 See below for "additional help".